Plumsail/orgchart-docs/source/javascript-framework/methods.rst

     *  -  Parameter
        -  Description
     *  -  **rootItemData**
        -  The business object from the data source.
-See description at the beginning of ‘Events’ section.
+See description at the beginning of "Events" section.
     *  -  **defaultColumnsNumber**
        -  The default value from the configuration wizard.

-.. note:: This method must return a number value.
-The default value will be taken otherwise.

 Example:

 .. code-block:: JavaScript